syncfusion/blazor-docs/src/charts/bullet-chart/axis-customization.md

 component: "Bullet Chart"

-description: "Learn here all about Axis Customization of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about axis customization of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

 # Axis Customization in Blazor Bullet Chart (SfBulletChart)

 ## MajorTickLines and MinorTickLines Customization

-Following properties can be used to customize major and minor tick lines.
+Following properties can be used to customize major and minor ticklines.

-* **Width** - Specifies the width of tick lines.
+* **Width** - Specifies the width of ticklines.
-* **Height** -  Specifies the height of tick lines.
+* **Height** - Specifies the height of ticklines.
-* **Color** -  Specifies the color of tick lines.
+* **Color** - Specifies the color of ticklines.
-* **EnableRangeColor** -  Specifies the color of tick lines which to be based on corresponding range colors.
+* **EnableRangeColor** - Specifies the color of ticklines and represents the color from corresponding range colors.

 ```csharp
 @using Syncfusion.Blazor.Charts